Delve.ai

 digital twins google trends report

 According to IBM, “A digital twin is a virtual representation of an object or system designed to reflect a physical object accurately.
-It spans the object's lifecycle, is updated from real-time data and uses simulation, machine learning and reasoning to help make decisions.”
+It spans the object's lifecycle, is updated from real-time data, and uses simulation, machine learning, and reasoning to help make decisions.”

 It is a virtual replica of an original object.

-Digital twins integrate Industry 4.0 technologies like automation, artificial intelligence, big data, and 3D printing to conduct simulations, solve performance problems, and enhance customer experiences.
+Digital twins integrate Industry 4.0 technologies, like automation, artificial intelligence, big data, and 3D printing, to create simulations, solve performance problems, and enhance customer experiences.
+As such, they are primarily used in design, manufacturing, construction, maintenance, architecture, healthcare, and engineering.

-However, it is not that easy to create digital twins.
-This is mainly because of two reasons: data scarcity and system monitoring.
+But it’s not that easy to create digital twins.
+This is because of data scarcity and system monitoring.
 Disruptions at a very fine level cannot yet be monitored with supercomputing powers.
 And it’s critical to track them since they impact everything at the system level.
+Data is never enough.
+You need accurate and abundant data to make sense of things.
+Right now, the data we have is sparse and incomplete, and involves a lot of work to fill in the gaps.

 • Descriptive twins: Live, editable versions of design and construction data of an object, system, or physical asset.